 Research & Clinical Studies

-Our wearable therapy systems are backed by years of clinical research demonstrating significant improvements in patient outcomes.
+Our wearable devices are supported by years of clinical research published in peer-reviewed journals.

 64%